 "Why?
 He is a nice guy, though…"

-"He is in love with you," Starscream retorted, forcing Thundercracker to withdraw his hand to look at him in the optics.
-"If he hadn't gotten you away from the battle, you would be as dead as a mech in the pit, TC.
+"He has strong feelings for you," Starscream retorted, forcing Thundercracker to withdraw his hand to look at him in the optics.
+"If he hadn't taken you away from the battle, you would be as dead as a mech in the pit, TC.
 I actually tried to do the same with Megatron, but the old rust can refused to abandon his men.
 Nevertheless, I can only approve Skyfire's decision towards you."

 "He'd better be if he wants to seduce a Decepticon."
 Starscream chuckled lightly while patting Thundercracker's shoulder.
-"Come on, I'm sure that you wouldn't like being courted by a shy and nice Autobot."
+"Come on, I'm sure that you wouldn't like being courted by a shy and nice Autobot," he joked.

 "I don't want to be courted at all!"
 Thundercracker exclaimed.
 "And certainly not by an Autobot."

 Starscream knew fairly well he was forcing Thundercracker to the wall, but he didn't understand the Seeker stubbornness to reject Skyfire's advance.
 For him, it had been clear for many years that the blue Seeker wasn't the type of mech who could develop alone.
 He needed someone to draw him from his natural trend to depression and loneliness.
-He had first thought that Skywarp could have been the good match, but he had quickly understood that the crazy prankster was exclusively interested in femmes.
+He had first thought that Skywarp could have been the good match, but he had quickly understood that the crazy prankster wasn't attracted by the other Seekers.
 Skyfire was the only candidate left, sensitive enough to cherish this special Decepticon, which way of thinking was very close to the Autobot's philosophy.

 "Because I once dated a neutral," Thundercracker confessed in a broken voice.